OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_appendix.md

 Certain settings within an optode are protected, such that an unlocking command needs to be entered before the setting can be changed, these are `passkey` or `protect` depending on firmware.

 It is recommended not to set the sampling rate of the optode too high during calibration to avoid self heating.
 We suggest a 30-second interval is appropriate.

+(comm_sensor_terminal_cable)=
+### Communicating with the sensor using a terminal program and a cable
+When the DO sensor is disconnected from the glider connect the sensor to a PC by using the cable (Cable #3855 for 4330/4835 optodes, Cable #5335 for 4831).
+These cables can be purchased from Aanderaa and provide power to the optode via USB.

+The following terminal configuration works for all optode types:

+- 9600 baud rate
+- 8 data bits
+- 1 stop bit
+- No parity
+- Xon/Xoff flow control on
+- Local echo
+- CR+LF receive and transmit

 ### Framework 3 (since 2013)